 I had a baby 6 years ago

-and my sister in law, the adorable blonde (pictured left),
+and my sister in law, the adorable blonde in blue,

 JUST had a baby 2 days ago!